Reyes has 5 RBIs, Mets pound 20 hits off Braves in 16-5 rout (May 03, 2017) | FOX Sports

 Reyes has 5 RBIs, Mets pound 20 hits off Braves in 16-5 rout (May 03, 2017)

-ATLANTA (AP) Jose Reyes tied his career high with five RBIs, New York pounded out 20 hits and Jacob deGrom managed to hang around long enough to get the win, leading the Mets to a 16-5 rout of the Atlanta Braves on Wednesday night.
+Jose Reyes matched a career high with five RBIs and the Mets pounded out 20 hits, cruising to a 16-5 rout of the Atlanta Braves on Wednesday.

+”You’re starting to see better at-bats, better pitch selection,” manager Terry Collins said. ”That’s the big difference right now.”

-Rene Rivera drove in three runs, while Michael Conforto and deGrom had two RBIs apiece to overshadow two early base-running blunders that resulted in double plays for the Mets.
+Rene Rivera drove in three runs, while Michael Conforto and even pitcher Jacob deGrom had two RBIs apiece.

 Reyes had a run-scoring single in the third, a sacrifice fly in the fifth and finished off the Braves with a three-run double in the eighth.

 DeGrom (2-1) struggled on the mound, surrendering eight hits, walking five and giving up five runs.
-He threw 109 pitches before being lifted after five innings.
+He threw 109 pitches before being lifted after five innings, just long enough to qualify for the win.

+”The outing is frustrating for me,” he said. ”What did I walk?
+Five guys?
+I feel good early on and don’t know what’s happening later in the game.
+I don’t know if I’m trying to do too much or something and lose control.”

 The Mets jumped all over former teammate Bartolo Colon (1-3), who spent the last three seasons in New York.
 The 43-year-old lasted just four innings, giving up five runs, seven hits and two walks.